csommerl/js120/109_explanations.md

 ### Nested collections and pointers

-When we have an object with nested objects, what actually is going on is that the outer object contains references to the nested objects.
+Similar to how a variable for an object does not contain that object but instead the memory address for that object, objects nested within another object are not actually contained in the latter object.
+Instead, the outer object contains references to the nested objects.

 This means, for example, that variables can be assigned to reference those nested objects.
-And, in turn, that means that those nested objects can be mutated using those variables and such mutations will affect the nested objects within the outer object containing those nested objects.
+Those nested objects can thus be mutated using those variables and such mutations will affect the nested objects within the outer object "containing" those nested objects.

 ---